EmmaSecrest/EmmaSecrest/README.md

 - 👋 Hi, I’m @EmmaSecrest
 - 👀 I’m interested in ...
-Software development/ Cyber secrurity
+Software development
-- 🌱 I’m currently learning ...javascript,CSS and html
+- 🌱 I’m currently learning ...javascript,CSS,HTML and SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...esecrest908@gmail.com
 <!---